Murpup569/cml-breakout-ansible/README.md

 This is very rudimentary and should really only be used to get ssh and network connectivity running.

 ## Install
-1. Download extract this repo
+1. Download and extract this repo
 2. Change directory into the folder
 3. Download breakout-linux-amd64 and put that in the working directory
 4. Build docker image